 Creating the Recent Works Carousel

-This element will be another sliding carousel, this time however showing four small icons instead of one large image.
-In terms of creating the design in Photoshop, I've simple inserted four images with consistent width and height, added a copy of the two arrows from the top carousel scaled down and inserted a title heading.
+This element will be another sliding carousel, this time, however, showing four small icons instead of one large image.
+In terms of creating the design in Photoshop, I've simply inserted four images with consistent width and height, added a copy of the two arrows from the top carousel scaled down and inserted a title heading.

 For creating thumbnails of the same size, it is useful to create a new document of the size of the thumbnails.
 From here you can insert the image to create the thumbnail for and use the transform tool to resize and crop to the required size.